strvcom/terraform-aws-fargate/README.md

   codepipeline_events_enabled = true # Boolean, Optional: sns topic that exposes codepipeline events such as STARTED, FAILED, SUCCEEDED, CANCELED for new deployments. default = false.

+  ssm_allowed_parameters = "backend_*" # String, Optional: SSM parameter prefix.
+Allows the tasks to pull and use SSM parameters during task bootstrap.
+In case of requiring parameters from a different region, specify the full ARN string.

   services = { # Map, Required: the main object containing all information regarding fargate services
     name_of_your_service = { # Map, Required at least one: object containing specs of a specific Fargate service. task_definition = "api.json" # String, Required: string matching a valid ECS Task definition json file.
 This is a relative path ⚠️.